SGDInstitute/apollo/content/collections/pages/mblgtacc/special-message-presenters.md

         content:
           -
             type: text
-            text: "Now that you're accepted, we need you to confirm that you're planning to join us at the conference this November. "
+            text: "Now that your workshop has been accepted, we need you to confirm that you're planning to join us at the conference this November. "
           -
             type: text
             marks: